lasinducharith/wso2-docker/README.md

        └── wso2esb-4.8.1

 ```
-## Steps to get started (Below explains how to create a ESB cluster)
+## Steps to get started
+(Below steps explains how to create a ESB cluster)

 (1) Copy following files to the packages folder of base-image (wso2-docker/docker/base-image):
 ```